The equivalence of lattice and Heegaard Floer homology: Introduction

 An important class of 3-manifolds are the \emph{plumbed} 3-manifolds.
-These 3-manifolds are the boundaries of 4-manifolds obtained by plumbing disk bundles over surfaces together.
-In this paper, we consider plumbings of disk bundles over $S^2$, such that the plumbing is encoded by a tree.
-If $G$ is a tree with integer weights at the vertices, we write $Y(G)$ for the corresponding plumbed 3-manifold.
+These are the boundaries of 4-manifolds obtained by plumbing a collection of disk bundles over surfaces together.
+In this paper, we focus on plumbings of trees of disk bundles over $S^2$.
+Such a plumbing is encoded by an integrally weighted tree $G$.
+Given such a $G$, we write $Y(G)$ for the corresponding plumbed 3-manifold.

-The manifold $Y(G)$ has a convenient surgery description as integral surgery on a link $L_G\subset S^3$.
-The link $L_G$ has one unknotted component for each vertex of $G$, and a clasp for each edge of $G$.
-The link $L_G$ is an iterated connected sum of Hopf links.
-The weights give an integral framing $\Lambda$ on $L_G$, and $Y(G)\iso S^3_{\Lambda}(L_G)$.

-Much effort has gone into computing the Heegaard Floer complexes of plumbed 3-manifolds.
-Ozsv\'{a}th and Szab\'{o} \cite{OSPlumbed} computed the Heegaard Floer homology of 3-manifolds obtained by plumbing along a tree $G$ when $\Lambda$ is negative definite and the tree has at most one \emph{bad vertex} (which is a vertex such that the weight exceeds minus the valence).
-This family includes the Seifert fibered spaces.
+Ozsv\'{a}th and Szab\'{o} \cite{OSPlumbed} computed the Heegaard Floer homology of 3-manifolds obtained by plumbing along a tree $G$ when the corresponding 4-manifold is negative definite and the tree has at most one \emph{bad vertex} (i.e. a vertex such that the weight exceeds minus the valence).
+This family includes all Seifert fibered spaces.